 Photography Gear Insurance: Is it Worth it?

 Let’s tackle the last point first.
-Most homeowners, renters, or condo insurance policies will likely not have replacement coverage for your equipment or simply not enough.
+Most homeowners, renters, or condo insurance policies will likely not have replacement coverage for your equipment or are simply insufficient.
 Most policies limit coverage for expensive items such as jewellery, watches, bicycles, and camera equipment.
 Your policy does not provide coverage if you use that camera equipment in any professional capacity where you are compensated for your work.
 In this case, specific photography insurance was created to pick up the slack and fill in the coverage gap.

 There are two options for insuring your equipment; the best option depends on the extent of your equipment and usage.
 One option is to add a rider to your current home policy to provide additional coverage for your equipment.
 Another option is to purchase a separate photographer’s commercial policy.